Review: Bike Friday Tandem Traveler XL

 As a mom of two kids, functionality and reusability are often paramount when I look for new products.
 I had been on the hunt for a tandem that could accommodate my 11-year-old daughter, Darby, as a stoker over the next few years, then have the honor be passed down to her younger brother.
 Bike Friday’s Traveler XL seemed like a good choice, as it is designed to fit a captain’s height range of 5-foot-8 to 6-foot-5, and a stoker height range of 3 feet to 6-foot-5.
 Not only could my kids join forces with me on adventures, but my hubby and I could also ride together.

 Like all Bike Friday bikes, the Traveler XL has the ability to get compact for storage and travel.
-In this case, the bike can be broken down into four separate pieces—front triangle, rear triangle and two connection tubes—simply by loosening a few Allen bolts and cable connectors.
+In this case, the bike can be broken down into four separate pieces—the front triangle, rear triangle, and two connection tubes—simply by loosening a few Allen bolts and cable connectors.

 Once disassembled, the Tandem XL fits in two Bike Friday travel cases, which each measure 29.5 by 20 by 12 inches.
 These cost $460 for the pair and include specially prepared packing materials, so if you plan on flying with the bike more than once it may well be worth it.
 Breaking the bike down also means you can forgo having to purchase a tandem rack for your car.